2002Bishwajeet/Dino-Thunder/README.md

 2. Type `make`

 That's it you would have a `main.exe` file in the directory. type `.\main.exe` to run the game

+## Roadmap

+Since we were a big nooble in game development, honestly we didn't knew at start how to begin making a game.
+That's when we started watching random YouTube tutorials to get to know the basics of SFML.
+We binged watch a lot of tutorials read the docs and start experimenting on some Stuffs.
+Now since we were in confident in our using the library, then came a major concern.
+How to oraganize the code and make it easy to read and understand.
+We had to implement the game engine to ensure smooth flow of the Game states.
+[SFML WIKI](https://github.com/SFML/SFML/wiki/Sources) had a lots of resources for the same.
+It also had many game examples as well some of the **FAQs** .

+We would like to give a huge shoutout to [DevKage](https://www.youtube.com/watch?v=xtZHJxYA6q8&list=PLiZZKL9HLmWMF8PlzvZu2WOC9kjs1zzhm) for his awesome C++ SFML tutorials.
+This tutorial actually helped us build a basic game engine for this Dino Game.
+Rest we all had to implement our own game logic, assets and states.

+#### Main Menu

+Every game must have a main menu state.
+We decided to keep it simple and sober.
+We would display the tile of the game in pixelated font. we would have two buttons then - `Play` and `Exit`.
+These are self explanatory.
+On the we decided to keep a scenary which would be used in main game state too.
+To add something more funky, we decided to add some clouds which would move to display realism.
+Also we decided to add Dino in the main screen which could be moved by right and left arrow keys.
+Since we have added a music in the main menu, it would be great if a user wants to listen to that song while goofing around with dinosaur.

+#### Game Play State

+This was the state where the actual magic happens.
+In the game play state we actually had to work on small small parts to not be overwhelmed.

+**We Started with the following first**

+* Adding Background to the Gameplay State
+* Adding Floor sprite
+* Adding Dino Sprite
+* Adding ingame music
+* Moving Dino Animation
+* Jumping Physics on Dino
+* Jumping Sound Dino
+* Obstacle Swapning
+* Parallax Effect (though not properly done)
+* Random Obstacle swapning and movement
+* Calculating Score
+* Moving to Pause Game and Game Over states

+Then all was left to implement `GameOver` state and `Pause Game` state.